surveyjs/survey-library/docs/Troubleshooting.md

 ## The survey doesn't contain visible pages or questions

-**Issue**: The survey appears empty and the following message is displayed: "The survey doesn't contain visible pages or questions".
+**Issue**: The survey appears empty, and the following message is displayed: "The survey doesn't contain visible pages or questions".

 **Solution**: